hashicorp/consul/website/source/docs/agent/http/query.html.markdown

 If ACLs are enabled, then the client will only see prepared queries for which their token has `query` read privileges.
 A management token will be able to see all prepared queries.
-Tokens will be displayed as `<hidden>` unless a management token is used.
+Tokens will be redacted and displayed as `<hidden>` unless a management token is used.

 This returns a JSON list of prepared queries, which looks like: